unkhz/generative-animation-poc-react-redux/README.md

 #### Design

 I wanted to try out moving the decision of the state structure from the root reducer to the partial reducers.
-So, I've dropped combineReducers and use lodash/fp/flow to pipe output from a partial reducer to the next reducer, giving the reducers full control over which pieces of state the want to A) modify or B) use as an input for business logic.
+Initially I replaced combineReducers with a custom  monad reducer component, but it was unnecessarily complex for something that is anyway happening synchronously.
+I converted to simply using lodash/fp/flow to pipe output from one partial reducer to the other, giving the reducers full control over which pieces of state the want to A) modify or B) use as an input or intermediate state.
 This should allow less duplication in the state tree and make it easier to keep the structure flat.

 The drawback is slightly more complicated reducers as there needs to be logic for deciding if the state has been initialized for a particular reducer or not.
 Also, the dependencies caused by shared parts of the state are not clearly visible in this approach.
 Fixing that needs some more thought.